-The Company is part of the Stellantis N.V. group of companies (Stellantis Group), a leading global mobility and technology organisation in the automotive sector.
-General information on the Stellantis Group can be found at the Stellantis Group website.
+The Company is a subsidiary of Stellantis, a global automaker and mobility provider engaged in designing, engineering, manufacturing, distributing and selling vehicles and components worldwide.
+General information on Stellantis can be found at the Stellantis Group website.

-As part of the Stellantis Group, the Company is committed to preventing acts of modern slavery and human trafficking from occurring within its business and expects the same high standards of its suppliers.
+The Company is committed to preventing acts of modern slavery and human trafficking from occurring within its business and expects the same high standards of its suppliers.

-In April 2024, the Stellantis Group published the 2023 Corporate Social Responsibility Report.
-The Company supports and implements the policies contained in this Report, including the Stellantis Human Rights Policy, which includes key commitments against the use of all forms of child labour, forced labour, modern slavery and human trafficking.
+In February 2025, Stellantis published the 2024 Sustainability Statement in accordance with the European Sustainability Reporting Standards (ESRS) as adopted by the European Commission and additional requirements of the EU's Corporate Sustainability Reporting Directive (CSRD).
+The Sustainability Statement can be found here: Stellantis NV 2024.12.31 Annual Report and Form 20-F. The Company supports and implements the policies contained in this Statement, including the Stellantis Human Rights Policy, which includes key commitments against the use of all forms of child labour, forced labour, modern slavery and human trafficking.

-The Company, implementing the policy of the Stellantis Group, considers collaboration with the supply chain an integral part of its success.
-The selection of suppliers by the Stellantis Group is based not only on the quality and competitiveness of their products and services, but also on their adherence and commitment to social, ethical and environmental principles that are set out in the Stellantis Responsible Purchasing Guidelines.
-The Stellantis Group works directly with a wide range of suppliers, currently more than 2,000 direct materials suppliers globally.
+The Company, implementing the policy of Stellantis, considers collaboration with the supply chain an integral part of its success.
+The selection of suppliers by Stellantis is based not only on the quality and competitiveness of their products and services, but also on their adherence and commitment to social, ethical and environmental principles that are set out in the Stellantis Global Responsible Purchasing Guidelines.
+Stellantis works directly with a wide range of suppliers, currently more than 2,000 direct materials suppliers globally.